Ilias Anastasakos: Career

-Anastasakos started his football career from AO Dafniou having previously played in Pangythiakos and Leonidas Glykovrysis.
+Anastasakos started his football career from AO Dafniou having previously played in Pangythiakos and Leonidas Glykovrysi.
 In the summer of 1995, he was transferred to AEK Athens.

+During his spell at the club he only appeared one league match.
+On 1 August 1997 he was loaned to Aris Petroupolis for a season.
+In January 1999 he was loaned again to Apollon Athens.
+On 17 July 200 he was loaned to Kalamata for a season.
+On 18 January 2002 Anastasakos was released from AEK and signed for Athinaikos.

-He stayed at the club until January 2002, playing in just 1 league match, while he was loaned to Aris Petroupolis, Apollon Athens and Kalamata.
-After AEK signed for Athinaikos until the end of the season and then he returned to Apollon Athens playing for 2 seasons.
+He played for the club of Vyronas until end of the season and then he returned to Apollon Athens playing for 2 seasons.
 He spent 2 seasons as well at Asteras Tripolis and afterwards signed for Thrasivoulos, where he emerged as the top scorer of the second division in 2008 with 18 goals.
-His good appearances with the club of Fyli earned him a transfer to PAOK, where he played for a year, before moving to Atromitos, where he spent 3 seasons and played twice in the Cup final.
+His performances at the club of Fyli earned him a transfer to PAOK, where he played for a year, before moving to Atromitos, where he spent 3 seasons and played twice in the Cup final.

 In 2012 he moved to Crete to play for Platanias for a season and then he was transferred to Ergotelis.
 In the summer of 2014, he had a short spell at AEL and in January 2015, he was signed to Sparta, where he played 2 years.
-In 2017 he joined AE Pellanias for two seasons, initially as a player-coach and then solely as a coach.
-He returned as a footballer in 2019 to play for Aris Skalas until 2020.
+In 2017 he joined AE Pellania for two seasons, initially as a player-manager and then solely as a manager.
+He returned as a footballer in 2019 to play for Aris Skala until 2020.
 He then moved to Iraklis Karyas, where he played for two seasons.
 In February 2022 he was announced by Olympiacos Assou.